-We had total current liabilities, including accounts payable, of \$795,000 as of November 30, 2007 compared to \$593,000 as of May 31, 2007.
-Accounts payable as of November 30, 2007 were \$523,000, compared to accounts payable as of May 31, 2007 of \$323,000.
-The increase of \$200,000 in accounts payable as of November 30, 2007 compared to May 31, 2007 is due primarily to increased legal fees we incurred in defending the Analogic lawsuit and an expense of \$135,000 for the class action suit settlement.
+We had total current liabilities, including accounts payable, of \$559,000 as of February 29, 2008 compared to \$593,000 as of May 31, 2007.
+Accounts payable as of February 29, 2008 were \$282,000, compared to accounts payable as of May 31, 2007 of \$323,000.
+The decrease of \$41,000 in accounts payable as of February 29, 2008 compared to May 31, 2007 is due primarily to decreased legal fees.

-For the six month period from December 1, 2007 to May 31, 2008, we have estimated and expect to incur approximately \$1,050,000 in operating expenses and technology development cost primarily for the further development of our UNICORN® and AWSMTM technologies, patent costs of \$50,000, approximately \$125,000 for previous deferred payroll and vacation for recently retired employees, \$100,000 to purchase SDI intellectual property and approximately \$135,000 to settle the class action lawsuit.
-During this period, we have estimated and expect to receive approximately \$200,000 from our contract billing for hydrodynamic software development, an estimated \$88,000 from an insurance claim for damages to our Denver International Airport test site, and approximately \$52,000 of interest income.
-Assuming we achieve these estimates, as to which we can make no guaranty or assurance, we estimate our available cash and investments would be approximately \$978,000 as of May 31, 2008.
-Increases in costs, lack of government funding, which currently is \$0, and many other factors could reduce our cash and investments faster than we expect and we can provide no assurance that our actual cash and investments will be as estimated at any given date.
+For the three month period from March 1, 2008 to May 31, 2008, we have estimated and expect to incur approximately \$450,000 in operating expenses and technology development cost primarily for the further development of our UNICORN® and AWSM[TM] technologies, patent costs of \$20,000, and pay approximately \$122,000 for previous deferred payroll and vacation for recently retired employees.
+During this period, we have estimated and expect to receive approximately \$70,000 from our contract billing for hydrodynamic software development, and approximately \$15,000 of interest income.
+Assuming we achieve these estimates, as to which we can make no guaranty or assurance, we estimate our available cash and investments would be approximately \$879,000 as of May 31, 2008.
+Increases in costs, continued lack of government funding, which currently is \$0, and many other factors could reduce our cash and investments faster than we expect and we can provide no assurance that our actual cash and investments will be as estimated at any given date.

-Our cash projections do not consider any additional funding from our \$9.815 million SOCRATES® research and development contract received September 15, 2005.
 In order to receive additional contract funding the government must request and we must submit a cost and technical proposal for review and approval of the government.
 As of the date of this report, we have not received a request for an additional task order and do not have a projection as to a date for additional task orders.
 Further task orders will require additional government funding for further research and development of SOCRATES® or AWSMTM technology, and no such funding is available as of this date.
-We are actively pursuing various sources of funding including funding from the FAA Budget for federal government fiscal year end September 30, 2008 which includes \$15.8 million for wake turbulence research, engineering and development.
+We are seeking various sources of funding including funding from the FAA Budget for federal government fiscal year end September 30, 2008 which includes \$15.8 million for wake turbulence research, engineering and development, although we do not expect to receive any portion of these funds.
 There can be no assurance as to whether or when we will obtain such funding.
 Lack of and further delays in obtaining additional government contract or other outside funding requires us to internally fund our operations by drawing upon our cash and investments.
 However, our own resources are limited and are not sufficient to complete the research, development and testing that is necessary to commercialize any of our technologies.
 Our inability to obtain further government or private funding for research, development and testing of our technologies has had and, if prolonged, will continue to have a material adverse affect upon our financial condition and our ability to maintain our operations.